The Era of Digital Identity

 Lesson 03 Hero Art Alpha

 What are the ways we can ensure a wallet belongs to its rightful owner and represents a unique individual?
-How can a user's personal data travel with them throughout their life — online and offline?
+How can a user's data travel with them throughout their life — online and offline?
 How can a person's identity and activities be verified accurately and securely without relying on a centralized authority?

 Expect rapid advancement over the next few years as the creation, storage, and management of digital identity is revolutionized by web3.